tflem/everswift_computers/README.md

-# README
+# EverSwift Computers

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+> Welcome to EverSwift Computers.
+This is a computer sales and service website/trouble ticket application, which features or will feature the following:

-* Ruby version
+* Ruby on Rails 5

-* System dependencies

-* Configuration

-* Database creation
+* HTML

-* Database initialization
+* jQuery

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgreSQL

-* ...
+* Materialize CSS